JKang918/TheGamblersRuin/README.md

 \end{align}
 $$

-#### conclusion
+#### Conclusion

-So the probability that a gambler beats the casino holding 1,000 dollars with 100 dollars is $\frac{100}{1,100}$ even with very favorable assumption that he wins each bet with 50% probability.\
+So the probability that a gambler beats the casino holding 1,000 dollars with 100 dollars is $\frac{100}{1,100}$ even with very favorable assumption that he wins each bet with 50% probability.

 What usually happens in real life is the gap in resources is a lot more huge and the probability is a lot less favorable.